ai-driven-dev/ai-driven-dev-community/docs/generate-package.md

 Is everything understood?
 If so, here is the markdown file to operate.

-(Do not comment your actions, only generate the output yml file.)
+* Do not comment your actions, only generate the output yml file.

----copy/past this file---
+* Please process the entire file.

+---
+COPY PASTE README HERE
+---
 ```